stevenf7/IsaacSim/source/standalone_examples/cortex/README.md

 only accessible from cortex if `--enable_ros` is selected.
 If it is, then starting the `sim_controller` will synchronize the two robots, and you'll see the simulated robot following the belief robot.

+See above on more details of connecting the sim and belief robots using control.
+See also `exts/omni.issac.cortex/docs/README.md` for details on the USD conventions used to setup the worlds.

 # More information